The Catalan legislature

 No hay anuncios

-In the 16th century, Hispanization reached nearly half of the episcopate until the 17th century, while in the 18th century, after the Nova Planta decree, it fluctuated between 6% and 35% of Catalan bishops; from 1800 to 1825 between 13.3% and 16.6%, while in 1850 there was a jump to two-thirds of bishops born in Catalonia, which fell in 1900 to 45%.
-In the early years of Francoism, the percentage was only 17.6%, while after the era of the technocrats it rose again to 72%.
-A figure that has been maintained because currently 70% of the bishops in Catalonia are Catalan, although those who were not born there are also Catalan speakers.
+In the 16th century, Castilianization reached nearly half of the episcopate until the 17th century, while in the 18th century, after the Nueva Planta decree, it fluctuated between 6% and 35% of Catalan bishops; from 1800 to 1825 between 13.3% and 16.6%, while in 1850 there was a jump to two-thirds of bishops born in Catalonia, which fell in 1900 to 45%.
+In the early years of Francoism, the percentage was only 17.6%, while after the era of technocrats it rose again to 72%.
+A figure that is maintained because currently 70% of bishops in Catalonia are Catalan, even though those not born there are also Catalan speakers.

-However, after the Nova Planta Decree, while Catalan was expelled from the majority of prestigious spheres, "where the language is most constant and stable is in the Church," emphasizes Duran.
+However, after the Nueva Planta Decree, while Catalan was expelled from the majority of prestigious spheres, "where the language is most constant and stable is in the Church," emphasizes Duran.
 He refers to the parishes, because foreigners proliferated in the hierarchy.
-It was not until Francoism that "a break was achieved" with the tradition of the institution regarding the use of Catalan.
+It was not until Francoism that "a break was achieved" with the institution's tradition through the use of Catalan.